cscart/docs/en/user_guide/users/customers/change_profile_fields.rst

    * **Description**—the name of the field as it appears to customers and administrators.

+   * **Field name**—the character sequence unique for each profile field.
+It serves to identify the field and can be :ref:`used as a variable in the document editor. <profile-field-in-document>`

    * **Position**—the position of this profile field on the list relative to other fields.

    * **Type**—the type of the profile field.
 It determines what kind of values can be entered or selected in the field.
 If you choose *Radio group* or *Multiple checkboxes*, you'll have to specify the possible variants on the **Variants** tab.